fieldtrip/website/development/guideline/website.md

 ## News items

 To show a news item on the front page, you have to add the news item as a Markdown page to `_posts` with the name `YYYY-MM-DD-short-description.md`.
 See the other examples in that directory.

+Posts should not have any tags.

-Posts that have the category `news` are shown on the front page, for older posts you should remove the `news` category.
+Recent posts that have the category 'news' are automatically shown on the front page.